 Today I was feeling especially grateful.
 On my lunch break from work today I walked, like I often do, by the ocean for exercise, fresh air and a chance to reflect.
-I thought of the great weekend I had, which consisted mostly of sharing food and wine with family and friends, new and old.
+I thought of the great weekend I had.
 I thought of how robbed I was of joy last year, and how blessed I am with it now.
 I also thought of how my relationship with myself had to evolve, out of necessity and survival, from one of self loathing and doubt, to one of acceptance and kindness.

 Then I remembered a poem that I found last year.
 I used to read this one over and over, and wanted so badly for “the time” to come for me to love my life again.
 Luckily, the poem offered some instruction in a language I understood, via the metaphor of feasting.
 Give wine?
 Give bread?
 This I get.
 I love the imagery of doing this for your heart and your soul.
 It’s a beautiful poem.
 And anyone who’s been through the process of rediscovering themselves after losing someone they loved will understand its message, and get inspiration from it, I hope.